 Check out this video about the intelligence of crows:

 Rahu, the north node of the Moon, is the inventor.
-He represents the far future (and the science fiction genre is often showing us what the future will be like) and all developing technologies in every field.
-Crows are inventors, and they can make and use tools in intelligent and unexpected ways.
+He represents the far future and developing technologies in every field.
+Crows are inventors, and they can make and use tools in intelligent and unexpected ways (see videos above).

-They are also often seen as harbingers of something difficult coming in the future.
+They are also often seen as harbingers of something hard coming in the future.
 Feeding the crows when you are in a Rahu time period will help you with that turbulent Rahu energy.

 Who Can Benefit From Feeding the Crows